 Choose a Baker

+Once you’ve identified a few bakers that you like, arrange a meeting for a cake consultation so you can share details about your wedding venues and your vision for your fabulous cake.
 Brides on a tighter budget might find that grocery store bakeries offer great and affordable options.
-Supermarkets have zeroed in on the wedding cake business.
+Supermarkets have zeroed-in on the wedding cake business.
 In-house bakers or pastry chefs possess increasingly sophisticated skills that go far beyond decorative piping.

 No matter what type of baker you choose, as with all of your other wedding vendors, it is wise to decide on your budget before you get carried away.
 Speaking of prices, cake prices are generally calculated by the amount of labor and hours the baker spends on the cake and on the number of guests you expect to feed.
 Most bakers price wedding cakes by the slice, which could vary from $1.50 a slice up to $15 or more

 No matter your style or budget, your wedding cake (or alternative to one) is a prime opportunity to tap into your creative side, enhance your wedding decor, and most importantly, delight your guests with a sweet treat at the end of the celebration.

 We’re talking impressive cakes that look like they’re doing balancing acts, but they are really sculptures (this isn’t your mama’s floating tier cake).
 Bakers use electromagnets to make the top tier float above the other layers.
 Whether they’re floating on flowers or 3-D shapes, a floating cake done right is nothing short of magical.

 It’s all in the details.
 To be more specific, you’ll be seeing cakes with a focus on unique textures in the fondant or frosting—whether you want it to emulate something as soft as velvet or as “hard” as concrete.

 Top feature photo by Sarah D’Ambra Photography